 So how long does insomnia last after quitting alcohol?

 Insomnia after drinking alcohol may occur as the user begins to come down, even after smaller doses of the substance.
 Insomnia and other withdrawal symptoms can happen as soon as the drug starts to leave the system.
 This can be as little as a few hours after the drug has last been consumed.
 If you wonder how long alcohol withdrawal last, the answer varies.
 The withdrawal then tends to last 12-48 hours, lessening in severity as times goes on.
 However, this time can be quite challenging, especially for a suicidal alcoholic.

 What are the Dangers?

-When it comes to insomnia and alcohol withdrawal, the sleep disorder can be a huge danger for two reasons.
-Firstly, an inability to sleep is a danger to the person’s health.
+When it comes to insomnia and alcohol withdrawal, sleep disorder can be a huge danger for two reasons.
+Firstly, an inability to sleep is a danger to a person’s health.
 A lack of sleep can have a severe effect on mental health, making moods inconsistent, inducing depression and worsening anxiety.
 It can also take a large physical toll on the body, as it struggles to recover from the other withdrawal symptoms, due to not getting a sufficient amount of rest.

 Secondly, any sleep disorder is dangerous as it can deter a user from getting clean.
 Alcohol-induced insomnia will effect withdrawal so substantially that the user will question their ability to get clean and live without the drug.
 Because of these reasons, it is vital to get the support you need when going through alcoholic insomnia.